 I promise: every convoluted sentence or poorly chosen word will tie your tongue and infiltrate your eardrums.
 The secret to becoming a competent editor, virtually overnight, is to remember that if it doesn’t sound right, it isn’t good writing.

-Now, let’s pour ourselves another glass of Woodford, and listen to what you’ve got to say.
+Now, let’s listen to what you’ve got to say.
 I’m all ears, because no one else tells that story, quite the way you tell it.